supersjellie/openhab-itho-fan/README.md

 1. Add a new widget to your dashboard/page
 2. Set the props and save
 	* Easiest is selecting only the equipment (items will be found on default names)
-	* If you chose other names for the items, you can also select the seperate items
+	* If you choose other names for the items, you can also select the seperate items
 	* set low, medium and high according to the values in the itho addon system setup
+	* (optional) set item for humidity and/or co2 sensor
+	* (optional) if you own a co2 sensor, set the according item (it expects 400-1500 ppm values)

 ## Usage
 1. Add the widget 'widget_fan' to your dashboard or page.
 Remember it's intended for tiled dashboards (so small)